DavidPizarro/PickerUI/README.md

         pickerui:blur_FilterColor="#ff5e48"
         pickerui:blur_radius="@integer/blur_radius_min"
         pickerui:blur_use_renderscript="true"/>

 ```
+Review [attrs.xml][3] file to know the list of shapes ready to be used in the library.

+This configuration can be also provided programmatically.
 You can use PickerUI programatically, using the Builder class to set the settings and the desired functionalities of panel to make easy:
 ```java
 PickerUI mPickerUI = (PickerUI) findViewById(R.id.picker_ui_view);